-lf will disability you need any accommodations when abroad, it is important to complete your USAC Disability and Health Accommodation Request Form on your USAC Gateway account.
+If you will need any disability accommodations when abroad, it is important to complete your USAC Disability and Health Accommodation Request Form on your USAC Gateway account.
 While USAC cannot guarantee services, they will do their best to accommodate your needs.
 By completing that form, USAC will be in contact with you regarding services they can/cannot provide.